Wooly-AI/docs/docs/Quick Start/Running The Wooly Controller.md

 ![Groups](/img/controller-groups.png)

 This is where you can see all the groups that exist for the GPU Nodes runing WoolyAI Servers.
+You can put GPU nodes running the WoolyAI server in specific groups.
+Then, your can target specific ML workloads executing inside WoolyAi Client containers to run against a specific group(done through client config).
+This is relevant when you want a specific job on specific type of GPU.
+**Note** Including a node into a group mean only jobs targeted to this group will execute on this node and the node is taken out of the common pool capacity.

 ### Connecting your WoolyAI Servers and Clients